HaibinLai/HPC-Software/hpcg/Compilation.md

     cd bin
     ```

-2. Run a quick test with the default `hpcg.dat` file using 8 MPI processes:
+2. Run a quick test with the default `hpcg.dat` file using 8 MPI processes (if you use OMP, just `./xhpcg` is ok):

     ```bash
     mpirun -np 8 ./xhpcg